tahsinAmin/My-Store/README.md

 # Flowbite has been used

 # I learned how to show image below file input and also how to take a file

+# 9th Commit.
+Learned how to upload image

+# Still toast and nprogress needs to be added.